gridonic/webpack/README.md

 ## CLI

-This package provides commands for our [@gridonic/cli].
+This package provides commands and flags for our [@gridonic/cli].

 <br>